yash0024/bloglist-frontend/README.md

 - React and Bootstrap for the frontend
 - Axios library to make various requests to the backend
 - Express.js and mongoose for the backend, which is connected to the MongoDB database
-- bcrypt for password validation
+- bcrypt to convert the paswords into passwordhash and jsoonwebtoken for token based authentication
-- jest to test both the frontend and backend
+- jest to test the frontend and supertest to test the backend
 - cypress for end-to-end testing
 - morgan as the choice of middleware